dbucher97/kitty-runner.nvim/README.md

 # kitty-runner.nvim

+This is a fork of [jghauser/kitty-runner.nvim](https://github.com/jghauser/kitty-runner.nvim).
+I like it better when the terminal appears in the kitty window, which runs nvim itself.

 A neovim plugin written in lua that allows you to easily send lines from the current buffer to another kitty terminal.
 I use it mostly as a poor man's REPL, e.g. I start ipython in the kitty terminal and send buffer lines to it.

 This plugin is inspired by and heavily borrows from [vim-kitty-runner](https://github.com/LkeMitchll/vim-kitty-runner).